opencodeiiita/EasyExit/README.md

 # EasyExit (Girls-only- Repository)
-We welcome all the female contibutors!!!
+We welcome all the **female contibutors**!!!
 EasyExit is a full stack web development project which aims to simplify the process of issuing, approval and verification of GatePass for college students.

 ## What problem EasyExit solves?
 Experience campus convenience in style with EasyExit—where swift issue approval and gatepass verification meet effortlessly!